A VIDEO VERSION OF THIS GUIDE

 - Download and unzip the MEAP code repository (click the green "Code" button and press "download ZIP)"

-- Locate your Arduino sketchbook directory by opening the Settings menu in the Arduino IDE and noting the path listed at the top of the window.
+This can be located by opening the Settings menu in the Arduino IDE and noting the path listed at the top of the window.

-4. Uploading an example program
+5. Uploading an example program

 - Open the "MEAP_HW_TEST.ino" file within the

-folder of Meap-main using the Arduino IDE. - Connect your MEAP to your computer using a USB data cable (be sure that you are not using a charging-only cable)
+Testing and Templatesdirectory inside of theexamplesfolder of Meap-main using the Arduino IDE. - Connect your MEAP to your computer using a USB data cable (be sure that you are not using a charging-only cable)

-- At the top of the Arduino IDE window, open the board selection menu and choose "Select other board and port"
+- At the top of the Arduino IDE window, open the board

-- Press the upload button within the Arduino IDE.
+MEAP 4C, and for Ports, choose the USB device that appears when MEAP is plugged in. - Press the upload button within the Arduino IDE.
 This is the right-facing arrow in the top left of the window.

 - Wait a few seconds until it is done uploading.